"Highly accessible and sprightly written."—Library Journal

-The long-time editor of the Eisenhower papers, Galambos may know more about this president than anyone alive.
-In this compelling book, he explores the shifts in Eisenhower’s identity and reputation over his lifetime and explains how he developed his distinctive leadership skills.
-As a career military officer, Eisenhower’s progress was uneven.
+The longtime editor of the Eisenhower papers, Galambos may know more about this president than anyone alive.
+In this compelling book, he explores the shifts in Eisenhower's identity and reputation over his lifetime and explains how he developed his distinctive leadership skills.
+As a career military officer, Eisenhower's progress was uneven.
 Galambos shows how Ike, with the help of Brigadier General Fox Conner, his mentor and patron, learned how to profit from his mistakes, pivot quickly, and grow as a military and civilian leader.
-On D-Day, Eisenhower guided the largest amphibian force in history to a successful invasion of France and a decisive victory.
+On D-Day, Eisenhower guided the largest amphibious force in history to a successful invasion of France and a decisive victory.
 After the defeat of Nazi Germany, he turned to politics and was elected president in 1952.

 While today's fiercely partisan political climate makes it difficult to imagine a president forging consensus in Washington, that's exactly what Eisenhower did.
 As America's leader in an era of profound postwar changes at home and abroad, President Eisenhower sought a middle way with compromise and coalition building.
 He provided his country with firm-handed leadership, bringing prosperity and peace to the American people in the dangerous years of the Cold War—an accomplishment that made him one of the most influential men of the twentieth century.

-Destined to be the best short biography of the 34th president of the United States, Eisenhower conclusively demonstrates how and why this master of the middle way became the successful leader of the free world.
+Destined to be the best short biography of the thirty-fourth president of the United States, Eisenhower conclusively demonstrates how and why this master of the middle way became the successful leader of the free world.